-Latin America 2018: The Business Case for OptimismHost and Executive Producer of Altamar, a Global Issues Podcast
+Latin America 2018: The Business Case for OptimismHost of Altamar Global Issues Podcast and BRINK columnist

 Next month, Latin America’s monster political year kicks off with Colombia’s congressional elections on March 11.
 Six countries in the region have critical elections on the calendar, and pundits have issued dire warnings about the threat to the political center in Latin America in 2018.
 The Economist Intelligence Unit has warned that Brazil now poses “risks to our assumption of victory for a centrist candidate who will provide continuity.”
 And former Bolivian President Jorge Quiroga was quoted as saying recently that “while the world worries about North Korean ICBMs, Latin America worries about CBM—Colombia, Mexico and Brazil.”